 Faculty Member Influence

-Both Karl Gordiner and Jeff Mass, from Career Services at Monmouth, offered a great deal of guidance to me as an undergraduate student.
+Both Karl Gordiner and Jeff Mass, from Career Development at Monmouth, offered a great deal of guidance to me as an undergraduate student.
 Their services included career advice, mentoring, interviewing skills, social etiquette, and help during fall/spring career days.
 They also aided me in expanding my network of business contacts.

 In addition, Doug Stives, the MBA director at Monmouth, was not only my professor for Individual Income Tax and Business Income Taxation as an undergraduate student, but he also helped me in the MBA program by providing focus and direction.
 He helped me to determine my area of focus, as well as which classes would be the most useful for my career.
 His guidance helped me stay on track to graduate on time with my MBA in finance.